Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Implementation and scaling

-For the numerical solution of the resulting nonstiff nonlinear system of ODEs for $\vec{f}$ \eqref{PropEquation} the Adams-Moulton method in conjunction with a fixed-point iteration within the \textit{CVode} package is used, which is part of the \textit{Sundials} family of solvers \cite{Haireretal1993,cvodeDocumentation,SUNDIALS}.
-The numerical time integration error is controllable with \textit{CVode} by setting relative and absolute integrator tolerances per user defined step size.
-The solver adapts its internal time step sizes according to the system's dynamics guided by the tolerances.
-Larger time steps are performed in quiet regions and shorter steps in highly dynamic regions.
-The computation time to achieve a given numerical integration error threshold is approximately independent of the stencil order, but the correct physical solution is rather approached with a higher stencil order.
-Errors per step accumulate to a global error.
-Tolerances are set to below $ 10^{-12} $ for the present work.
-This yields a high accuracy while it is still well above the machine round-off error.
-The code writes the output data at each user defined time step optionally into convenient comma separated values (csv) files or a compact and fast binary file.
-A csv output file contains six columns for the field components $E_x,E_y,E_z,B_x,B_y,$ and $B_z$, each column holding the grid values of the corresponding field component.
+Output data are written at each user-defined time step optionally into convenient comma-separated values (\textit{CSV}) files or a compact and fast binary file.
+A \textit{CSV} output file contains six columns for the field components $E_x \, , \ E_y \, , \ E_z \, , \ B_x \, , \ B_y$, and $B_z$; each column holding the grid values of the corresponding field component.
 A binary output file aligns all six field components for every lattice point.
-The post-processing of the data is done with the help of \textit{Jupyter notebooks} employing the Python \textit{SciPy} library and with the help of {\it Mathematica} and Paraview \cite{scipy,jupyter,Mathematica,Paraview}.
+The post-processing of the data for this work is done with the help of \textit{Python} scripts, \textit{Jupyter notebooks} employing the \textit{SciPy} library, and with the help of {\it Mathematica} and \textit{Paraview} \cite{Kluyveretal2016,Virtanenetal2020,Mathematica,Ahrensetal2005}.